TorzAway/E3Hunter/README.md

 ---
 RV_StepValue=25 - "What is the distance value between each radius check (steps) ?"
 ---
-RV_ZonePCCheck=0 - "Should I care if others are in zone?"
----
-RV_SpawnRecheckTimer=10 - "How many seconds to wait for respawns (if none found) ?"
+RV_SpawnRecheckTimer=60 - "How many seconds to wait for respawns (if none found) ?"
 ---
 ---
 [Pull]